drieswijns/ahornsweeper/README.md

         return +1

 Now comes the difficult part, in the previous chapter we discussed the general algorithm for solving the grid.
-The algorithm required us to find the bomb configurations that are possible based on the information the player has gained about the board.
+The algorithm required you to find the bomb configurations that are possible based on the information the player has gained about the board.
 This problem can be expressed as a linear program, and we'll use the python module **pulp** to solve it.